pravine9/question-bank/README.md

 browser, storing your progress locally.

 Open `templates/index.html` directly in your browser to use the interface—no web server required.
+This repo is designed to run offline without any localhosting required.

 ## Practice overview